-How to Be a Highly Successful Introverted Leader
+Quiet Leadership: How to Be a Successful Introverted Leader

 Are you an introvert?
-Do you wonder if you can perform well as an introverted leader?
+Do you wonder if you can perform well as a leader?

 I’m here to tell you that you can.
-Many leaders have performed extremely well, and they’re introverts.
+Many introverted leaders have performed extremely well.
 Introverts and extroverts both have diverse strengths and weaknesses.

 It doesn’t matter if you are an introvert or an extrovert, you can be a solid leader.
 It’s all about how you use your strengths and limit the impact of your weaknesses.